Quinto Martini (artist): Quinto Martini as sculptor and mature artist

 Across the 1930s and '40s, the artist's attention shifted progressively to sculpture.
-He used simple and "poor" terracotta, a material typical of his rural environment which was already common in the Seano area when the Etruscans settled and expressed their culture millenniums before.
+He used simple and "poor" terracotta, a material typical of his rural environment which was already common in the Seano area when the Etruscans settled and expressed their culture millennia before.
 Terracotta was like the mud from which Martini had moulded animal figures as a child, playing in the farm yard.
 One terracotta sculpture was "la ragazza seanese", which was unveiled at the XIX Biennale di Venezia in 1934.
 From that moment on, Quinto Martini gained the appreciation of the critics and the public.

 From 1935 onward, Quinto Martini was present in all editions of the Quadriennale di Roma until the 1972–73 edition.
 At the 1939 edition, an entire salon was dedicated to his sculptures alone.
 In the same year, the artist published some of his etchings in the review Frontespizio which was gathering together the most relevant contemporary artists from Ottone Rosai to Giorgio Morandi, from Giacomo Manzù to Fiorenzo Tomea, and also important writers like Mario Luzi and Carlo Bo.

 Quinto Martini participated in the XXth Biennale di Venezia edition, where his work was appreciated by the important Italian critic Giuseppe Marchiori.
 The review Domus published an interview with him, and he was the protagonist of some exhibitions in Florence, Milan, and Rome at the "Quadriennale d'arte nazionale".
-In the same years, the artist will continue publishing drawings and etchings in the cultural reviews il Selvaggio, Frontespizio of the writer and politician Piero Bargellini, and in the art and literature review l'Orto from Bologna.
+In the same years, the artist continued publishing drawings and etchings in the cultural reviews il Selvaggio, Frontespizio of the writer and politician Piero Bargellini, and in the art and literature review l'Orto from Bologna.

-The "Mendicanti" series, some of which were displayed at the "Lyceum" in Florence in 1943, were considered to be against the regime warlike propaganda.
+The "Mendicanti" series, some of which were displayed at the "Lyceum" in Florence in 1943, were considered to be against the regime's warlike propaganda.
 Quinto Martini was jailed shortly after the exhibition, together with Carlo Levi, in the same prison where his brother had been kept for almost fifteen years.
 Once released, the artist went into hiding in the Chianti countryside to avoid being captured by the Nazis.
 In that period he wrote the novel I giorni sono lunghi (The Days Are Long) to render that experience memorable, which was published in 1957 with a preface from Levi himself.
-Intimate reflections expressed in verses, opened Martini's road to poetry.
+Intimate reflections expressed in verses opened Martini's road to poetry.
 Across the '50s and '60s, Quinto Martini published some tales and poems for the "Nuovo Corriere" of Florence, while many more remain still unpublished.
-In 1974, his second novel Chi ha paura va alla guerra is printed in Catanzaro for the Frama's Publisher edited by Pasquino Crupi, where Quinto Martini tells the story of a deserter during the First World War.
+In 1974, his second novel, Chi ha paura va alla guerra, was published in Catanzaro by Frama's Publisher, edited by Pasquino Crupi, and tells the story of a deserter during the First World War.